dasshreyasee/-Fundamentals-of-Geographic-Information-Systems/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I’m an Instructional Associate Professor at Temple University, Philadelphia

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Professor of Economics
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** Gender and Development Economics, Spatial Analysis, and Creative Geography